 In March 2022 direct testimony from Walmart, the Louisiana Energy Users Group (LEUG), and the LPSC staff was filed.
 Each party recommended that the LPSC approve the resources proposed in Entergy Louisiana's application, and the LPSC staff witness indicated that the process through which Entergy Louisiana solicited or obtained the proposals for the resources complied with applicable LPSC orders.
 The LPSC staff and LEUG's witnesses made recommendations to modify the proposed Rider GGO and Entergy Louisiana's proposed rate relief.
 In April 2022 the LPSC staff and LEUG filed cross-answering testimony concerning each other's proposed modifications to Rider GGO and the proposed rate recovery.
-Entergy Louisiana filed rebuttal testimony in June 2022.
-In August 2022 the parties reached a settlement certifying the 2021 Solar Portfolio and approving implementation of Rider GGO.
+Entergy Louisiana filed rebuttal testimony in June In August 2022 the parties reached a settlement certifying the 2021 Solar Portfolio and approving 2022. implementation of Rider GGO.
 In September 2022 the LPSC approved the settlement.
 Following the LPSC approval, the St. James Parish council issued a moratorium on new land use permits for solar facilities until the later of March 2023 or the completion of an environmental and economic impact study.
 In November 2023, St. James Parish lifted the moratorium and adopted an ordinance modifying the parish's land use plan to establish solar as an approved land use and defining corresponding solar regulations.
-Entergy Louisiana is in discussions with the counterparties to the Vacherie and St. Jacques facilities regarding amendments to the respective agreements to address the impact of the St. James Parish ordinance, and the facilities are expected to reach commercial operation no sooner than 2027, depending upon agreement by the parties on the terms of the amendments.
-In September 2023, Entergy Louisiana reported to the LPSC that it also entered into amended agreements related to the Sunlight Road and Elizabeth facilities.
-Both facilities are still expected to achieve commercial operation in 2024.
+In March 2024 the project developer submitted a solar energy facility farm permit application to the St. James Parish planning commission to request approval for the Vacherie and St. Jacques Facilities.
+In June 2024 the St. James Parish council denied the application and following this denial, the project developer and one of the project's ground lessors filed separate lawsuits seeking to overturn the council's decision.
+Entergy Louisiana is currently monitoring the status of the aforementioned lawsuits and also considering alternate paths forward.